-Located about 40km from Nancy, in Meurthe-et-Moselle in the Lorraine region, it is the domain of the greatest Lorraine dukes and some great names in the history of France (from the Middle Ages to the 18th century), as for example Charles the Bold, who occupied the castle in 1476, under the reign of the Burgundians in the fifteenth century.
-But it is under the reign of Stanislas Leszczynski or Stanislaus, aristocrat and king of Poland, that the castle is known, especially since the latter, is the father-in-law of King Louis XV of France, and he will have contributed to make castle a meeting ground for all the greatest philosophers of the Enlightenment.
-On the death of Stanislas, this castle is then transformed into a military barracks, particularly to train elite soldiers of the French army, and throughout the nineteenth century.
+Located about 40 km from Nancy, in Meurthe-et-Moselle, France, it is the domain of the greatest Lorraine dukes and some of the great names in French history (from the Middle Ages to the 18th century), such as Charles le Téméraire who occupied the castle in 1476 under the reign of the Burgundians in the 15th century.
+But it was under the reign of Stanislas Leszczynski or Stanislas, aristocrat and king of Poland, that the castle became known, particularly since the latter was the father-in-law of the King of France, Louis XV.
+He contributed to making this castle a meeting place for all the greatest philosophers of the Age of Enlightenment.
+After Stanislas’ death, this castle was transformed into a military barracks, in particular to train elite soldiers of the French army throughout the 19th century.

-Yet, this magnificent castle, knows a mysterious curse, which will make a total of 7 major fires and this during several centuries, causing many damages to the castle and requiring renovations until 2023.
-According to a legend, King Stanislas would have concluded a pact with a strange individual, promising power and wealth, but he was certainly far from thinking, that a curse would be put in place, and that pyromaniac spirits would be at work of these strange phenomena known to the castle.
+However, this magnificent castle is under a mysterious curse, which will cause a total of 7 major fires spread over several centuries, causing numerous damages to the castle and requiring renovation work planned until 2023.
+According to a legend, King Stanislaus made a pact with a strange individual, promising power and wealth, but he was certainly far from thinking that a curse would be put in place, and that pyromaniac spirits would be at work in these strange phenomena known to the castle.

-- The first fire occurred on January 3, 1719, in the right wing of the castle, is caused 7 dead.
+- The first fire took place on January 3, 1719, in the right wing of the castle, and caused 7 deaths.

-- The second is in 1739, in the wing of the forecourt on the 1st floor of the castle.
+- The second one was declared in 1739, in the forecourt wing on the first floor of the castle.

-- The third took place in 1759, exactly the same place as the second.
+- The third took place in 1759, in exactly the same place as the second.

-- The fourth is raging in 1789, is said to have caused more damage than its predecessors.
-Indeed, he started kitchens located in the basement of the castle, to the grand staircase, but the fire was stopped, because the place is built of stone, not wood.
+- The fourth raged in 1789, and is said to have caused more damage than its predecessors.
+Indeed, it started from the kitchens located in the basement of the castle, up to the main staircase, but the fire was stopped, because the place is built of stone, not wood.

-- The sixth was declared on November 23, 1849, in the right wing of the castle (as in 1719), at 6 o’clock in the morning.
-It took 24 hours for the firefighters to manage the fire, because at that time, the only way to extinguish a fire, was to form a human chain with wooden buckets filled with water taken in the channel.
-The falls of beams and chimneys caused two important amputations to 2 soldiers: the 1st lost one foot, and the second two fingers.
+- The sixth one was declared on November 23rd 1849, in the right wing of the castle (as in 1719), at 6am.
+It took 24 hours for the firefighters to control the fire, because at that time, the only way to put out a fire was to form a human chain with wooden buckets filled with water taken from the canal.
+The falling beams and chimneys caused two major amputations to 2 soldiers: the first lost a foot and the second two fingers.

-- The last fire broke out on March 19, 1961, 300 to 500m² of roof of roof structure went up in smoke and the roof of the left wing of the castle was completely destroyed.
+- The next fire broke out on March 19, 1961, 300 to 500m² of the roof structure went up in smoke and the roof of the left wing of the castle was completely destroyed.